Using raster and vector data to calculate total rooftop PV potential in the US

 In spatial analytics, two main data types are used: raster and vector.
 Combining these two data formats can provide a comprehensive and powerful solution for various analyses.
 A common use case for combining raster and vector data in geospatial analysis is land use and land cover mapping.
 The raster data, such as satellite imagery, provides a detailed view of the Earth's surface, while vector data, such as GIS polygon boundaries, provides information on administrative and political units.
 By overlaying these two data types, a complete picture of land use and land cover can be generated, allowing for in-depth analysis and decision making in areas such as urban planning, natural resource management, real estate, and insurance.

-In this example, you will learn how to easily combine raster and vector data using the raster module of the Analytics Toolbox.
+In this example, you will learn how to easily combine raster and vector data using the of the Analytics Toolbox.
 In particular, the following use case explains all the steps required to compute the total rooftop photovoltaic power (PV) potential in the United States in less than 3 minutes by combining:

 vector data for the building boundaries from OSM publicly available in BigQuery: `bigquery-public-data.geo_openstreetmap.planet_features_multipolygons`